DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   ibadcrc, ibadlen, imcasts, fdirmatch, fdirmiss, tx_pause_xon, rx_pause_xon, tx_pause_xoff, rx_pause_xoff

+* ABI changes is planned for the reta field in struct rte_eth_rss_reta_entry64 which handles at most 256 entries (8 bits) while newer NICs support larger tables (512 entries).
+  It should be integrated in release 2.3.

 * The scheduler statistics structure will change to allow keeping track of RED actions.